ABHAY-100/meco/README.md

 # meco: Empowering Wellness

 ## Getting Started
-To start experiencing the freedom of anonymous confession on meco, follow these steps:
+To start experiencing the freedom of meco, follow these steps:

 1. Clone the repository:
     ```bash